-If you’re looking for the best place to dive in Indonesia, look no further than Raja Ampat.
-When you can see bright blue starfish from the pier of this dive lodge, you can only imagine what you’ll see once you’re in the water!
+Raja Ampat diving is some of the best in the world.
+If you're looking for the best place to dive in Indonesia, look no further than Raja Ampat.
+When you can see bright blue starfish from the pier of this dive lodge, you can only imagine what you'll see once you're in the water!

 If you love beautiful beaches, turquoise water, white sand, great food, and some of the friendliest people you will ever meet, you'll find all there here, too.
 What's not to love?

 One of the destinations we were able to visit while in Indonesia was the Raja Ampat Dive Resort.
 I’m not a diver, but I do love to snorkel, so don’t feel you need to dive to be able to enjoy it.

 If you are from the US, Raja Ampat is a bit of a journey, but well worth it.
 Once in Indonesia, you will need to get to Waisai harbor, and you’ll be just 15 minutes from the resort by boat.

 To be in such a remote location, I was prepared for the accommodations to be adequate but was shocked at how charming the resort was.
 The villas line a wooden path and are all facing the ocean.
 If your dream is an Indonesia holiday stay right on the beautiful turquoise waters, this will be your happy place.

 Each of the ten double villas sleeps two, with twin beds that can easily be pushed together for a romantic getaway.
 Bringing the kids?
 There's also plenty of room to add a bed if you're planning a family vacation.

 Two family villas are also available if you need a little more room.
 Each villa has a private bathroom with shower, air conditioning, toiletries, a ceiling fan, and drinkable water.